allasca/Kivy-exTemplates/README.md

 # Kivy-exTemplates
-[description] Kivy/KivyMD example templates for learning git/github
+Kivy/KivyMD example templates for learning git/github
+*copied screen from apk on playstore